Why Spacing Is the Most Undertaught Fundamental

 The thing coaches skip

 Spacing is the foundation of team basketball.
-It determines whether a pass is available, whether a drive opens up, whether a shooter gets a clean look.
+It decides whether a pass is available, whether a drive opens up, whether a shooter gets a clean look.
 But it’s invisible — you can’t put it in a layup line and rep it a hundred times.

 So coaches skip it.
 And kids grow up not knowing it exists.